SUCCESSFUL CHOICES YOU CAN MAKE RIGHT NOW

-Our Ultram in-home withdrawal program is a slow taper that allows you to safely step down from Ultram under the guidance of Our Team, Your Physician and Pharmacist.
+Our Ultram at-home withdrawal program is a slow taper that allows you to safely step down from Ultram under the guidance of Our Team, Your Physician and Pharmacist.
 The Pre-Taper is for Symptom Relief.
 You will not wean Ultram until you feel better.
 This is where our Advanced Nutraceuticals are critical.
 Point of Return provides healthy, Drug-Free Strategies to help ease Ultram withdrawal and support well-being*